 One of the most important tax forms is the W-2.
 Unlike many tax forms, most individuals taxpayers won’t need to fill this one out themselves.
 Rather, employers fill out W-2 forms for their employees.
 If you’re an employer who doesn’t know how to fill out a W-2 form, or you’re not sure whether your employees need one, we’ve got the lowdown on everything you need to know.

 What Is a W-2 Form?

 There’s a reason why a W-2 is referred to as a wage and tax statement.
 Put simply, it’s a form that shows how much money an employee has earned for the year and the amount of taxes that employers have already handed over to the IRS.

 Not everyone needs a W-2 form.
 Independent contractors and folks who are self-employed need a 1099 form instead.
 But if your employees have made at least $600 in the tax year, you’ll need to send them a W-2 by the January 31st deadline.
 Even if someone makes less than $600, that person must receive a W-2 if any income, Medicare or Social Security taxes were withheld (taken out of their paychecks).

 Have you ever confused a W-2 form with a W-4?
 It’s a common mistake.
-Just remember that employers complete W-2 forms.
+Just remember that employers complete W-2 forms and send the completed forms to employees.
 Employees complete W-4 forms.
 When someone starts a new job or experiences a change in their financial circumstances or tax filing status, that person fills out a W-4 form to list deductions and tell employers the amount of taxes to withhold.
-Check out this helpful article if you aren’t sure how to fill out your W-4.
+Here’s how to fill out your W-4.